mendix/docs/content/partners/sap/sap-bapi-connector.md

 The BAPI Connector for SAP Solutions contains the microflow **Create_BAPIExplorer**.

 This can be used to find all BAPIs from SAP systems which are available to you.
-You can then select the BAPI or BAPIs which you need for your app and download the schema(s) which you can convert into Mendix BAPI module(s) for use in your app using the [Model Creator](#create-bapi-module).
+You can then select the BAPI which you need for your app and download the schema which you can convert into a Mendix BAPI module for use in your app using the [Model Creator](#create-bapi-module).
+You can create several Mendix BAPI modules if you need to use multiple BAPIs in your app.

 The **Create_BAPIExplorer** microflow displays BAPIs grouped by SAP Object Name in alphabetical order.
 You can see all the BAPIs for an SAP object by clicking the `+` symbol next to the object.
 You can also search for the BAPI you need in the search box.